 International nurse recruitment programme

-“We’re excited to be welcoming our internationally recruited nurses who have excellent mental health nursing experiences from across the world.
-We look forward not only to working with them and learning more about their cultures and ways of working.”
+“We’re excited to welcome nurses who have excellent mental health nursing experiences from across the world.
+We look forward to working with them and learning more about their cultures and ways of working.”

-- Before coming to the UK, nurses will need to pass the International English Language Testing System (IELTS or OET)
+- Before coming to the UK, nurses will need to pass the International English Language Testing System (IELTS or OET).

 About the role